DylCur/augmentation-game-docs/README.md

-# augmentation-game-docs
+# What is this?
 These are the notes and ideas about a game that i have (Not very original ideas but i'll try to improve them)

-## Feel free to use anything here
+# Can I use this?
-(Credit me if you want, but it isn't required)
+Under CC0, you can use or distribute any of these files without proving credit - even for commercial use.
+Credit would be preferable so if you can, it would be greatly appreciated!